-The Purple Cat was founded in 2003 to offer day-program alternatives for adults.
+The Purple Cat was founded in 2003 to offer day-program alternatives for adults with disabilities.
 Clients participate in a wide range of vocational functions, creative projects and classes that develop daily-living skills.
 The goal is to prompt each individual to achieve his or her potential.
 The Purple Cat motto is “Work hard, be kind and have fun.”

 The creative arts program develops talent in the areas of ceramics, painting, theater, music, drawing, writing, jewelry making, and sewing crafts.
 Purple Cat creations are handmade products and gifts by artists with disabilities.
 Proceeds are paid to all Purple Cat clients.